 From what I see many of you are asking yourselves “What is table manners and etiquette” that is a question we can answer in part in the next paragraphs, we’ll teach you about Italian etiquette for tourists in Italy.

 Let’s look at this Italian dining etiquette and Italian etiquette tips together from Breakfast to the Amazzacaffè.

 La Colazione, or Breakfast, isn’t as slow and heavy as in many other countries.
+What is a typical breakfast in Italy?
 Italian eating etiquette promotes a quick coffee and a pastry that you usually will eat while standing at the bar.
-I’ll tell you when I first realised this I was a bit baffled, I personally used to enjoy sitting down for breakfast and taking my time, but now I take my coffee standing up even when I’m at home.
-Also, there is one unwritten rule that we’ve already talked about in another article, and that is how you should only have a Cappuccino in the morning, but really do whatever you want, I’ve seen Italians be all cool and dandy about the laws of Italian food culture, and than jones for a Grande Caramel Macchiato at SB.
+I’ll tell you when I first realized this I was a bit baffled, I personally used to enjoy sitting down for breakfast and taking my time, but now I take my coffee standing up even when I’m at home.
+Also, there is one unwritten rule that we’ve already talked about in another article, and that is how you should only have a Cappuccino in the morning, but really do whatever you want, I’ve seen Italians be all cool and dandy about the laws of Italian food culture, and then jones for a Grande Caramel Macchiato at SB.